webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Use Robots.txt Disallow List

-`Named “Skip pages disallowed by robots.txt” prior to Browsertrix version 1.24`{ .callout-blue }
+`Named “Skip pages disallowed by robots.txt” prior to v1.24`{ .callout-blue }

 When enabled, the crawler will check for a [Robots Exclusion Protocol](https://www.rfc-editor.org/rfc/rfc9309.html) file at `/robots.txt` for each host encountered during crawling and skip any pages that are disallowed by the rules found therein.